radovluk/Smart-Contract-Exercise/03-ERC20-CTUToken/task/task-code/README.md

 ## Introduction

 Tokens in the Ethereum ecosystem are smart contracts that implement a standardized interface.
-They are designed to represent various assets digitaly.
+They are designed to represent various assets digitally.
 These assets can range from financial instruments like company shares and stablecoins (e.g., USDC, DAI) to governance tokens that allow holders to vote on decisions in decentralized projects (e.g., Uniswap's UNI).
 Tokens can also enable artists to tokenize their works and sell them as unique digital items (NFTs), represent collectibles in games, or are used for digital identity or access to services.
 Depending on the use case, there are different types of tokens, each serving distinct purposes.
 Below are three common types of tokens:

 1. **Fungible Tokens**